 Screenshots: MPI 1 MPI 2 MPI 3 CSM Menu1 CSM Menu2

 As you can see on the last Screenshot, you can switch back from CSM to the normal Menu, but if you start a Partition Image, you must do the switch when you want to start another Image.
 It's also really easy to reset the E2B-Stick under Windows thru SWITCH_E2B (_ISO folder).

 Last but not at least, copy the newly created Partition Images to the MAINMENU folder or each other folder under _ISO and try it.
 Keep in mind that ALL images have to be CONTIGUOUS, read about defrag some lines below!
 If it'll not work with the standard PartImage file extension, try imgPTNAUTO (recommended), imgPTNLBAa23 or one of the other PartImage file extensions.

 You can rename the file Sample_MyCSM.cfg in folder CUSTOM to MyCSM.cfg (Sample) and edit it with E2B_Editor (folder _ISO) to figure out the menu positions and colors.
 Place your own background within the CUSTOM - e2b folder but use the same filename (CSM) and image format (bmp, could be compressed with gz) as Steve used for the original background!
-I translated the menu.lst from MPI Tool Pack to German.
+I also translated the menu.lst from MPI Tool Pack to German.

 It's really important to make ALL image files contiguous but you don't have to download WinContig separately, it's already in _ISO - docs - WINCONTIG and also within the RMPrepUSB-Archive.
 First, read my description for defragmenting flash-drives with WinContig and have a look at the screenshots, before you start defragmentation!